stride3d/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 ## Setup

-In order to run games made for Linux, you'll need a Linux PC with a graphics card that supports Vulkan, along with the following packages:
+In order to run games made for Linux, you'll need a Linux PC with a graphics card that supports **Vulkan**, along with the following packages:

 * [FreeType](#freetype)
 * [OpenAL](#openal)